Capture One Pro has one of the best (if not the best) B&W conversion option of any software

 Black and white images are probably most authentic and compelling when the original image was conceived with the idea of it being in mono.
 Typically that means it was originally composed without strong colour influences, but that’s not necessarily so.
 Take the image above as an example, it was one of series captured with the 50MP Fujifilm GFX-50R and the 45mm F2.8, equivalent to a FF 35mm, and it works well either in colour or B&W. So how do you go about creating a convincing conversion?

-If you’re a Capture One Pro user you already own one of the most powerful apps for converting colour images to mono.
+If you’re a Capture One Pro user you already own one of the most (and likely the most) powerful apps for converting colour images to mono.
 And if you’re starting the conversion from RAW it’s even more powerful than Silver Efex Pro.
-That’s not to say you can’t get excellent mono images from Silver Efex Pro – as I’ve written before in many of the UK’s most respected photo magazines – because you absolutely can.
+That’s not to say you can’t get excellent mono images from Silver Efex Pro – as I’ve written before – because you absolutely can.

 1 Begin conversion